 Q: Where has this system been implemented, and what have been the results?

 In terms of other technologies, it is important to remember that corrosion within the mining industry is corrosion enhanced by abrasion.
 What makes corrosion control difficult and corrosion prevention more advantageous is that mine atmospheres and waters are unique and vary widely; each mine experiences relatively different corrosion-related problems, including aerobic and anaerobic microorganisms (producing sulfuric acid and hydrogen sulfide, respectively) that make a harsh environment also an extremely corrosive environment.
-It is probably one of the most difficult environments to deploy a corrosion prevention protocol but also arguably the industry that stands the most to gain from doing so.

-Technologically advanced high-performance coatings, like the previously mentioned Ionyx Molecular coatings, are engineered to resist a wide range of possible corrosion factors.
+Technologically advanced high-performance coatings, like the previously mentioned Ionyx coatings, engineered to resist a wide range of possible corrosion factors.
 Implementing such coatings along with enhanced monitoring technologies benefits the industry by lowering risk and liability, reducing equipment and infrastructure damage requiring repair or replacement, affording leaner operations (with significantly less budget needing to be allocated for coatings maintenance and redundant equipment), and increasing the industry’s ability to prevent corrosion-related failures that negatively impact both the environment and public opinion of the industry.